 Meta Descriptions are divisive in terms of importance, some people love 'em, some can't be bothered.
-If you're undecided on meta descriptions and want to know if they even matter, read on and educate yo'self.
+If you're undecided on meta descriptions and want to know if they have any SEO value, read on and educate yourself.

 What is a Meta Description?